 - We loved this sweet light fixture but wanted a slightly different color.
 We painted it, too!

-- Bring color or texture into the flooring with a rug if possible.
+- Bring color or texture into the flooring with a rug or patterned carpet if possible.

 - Bunk bed setup: this is a two person job!

-- Accent furniture… we were lucky to find this pretty dresser that acted as both storage and bedside table.
+- Add accent furniture.
+As a minimalist, I chose a pretty dresser that acted as both storage and bedside table.

 - Personalized wall art is the ultimate addition to help warm up your space and make it your own.